IHE/PCC.PCS/input/pagecontent/volume-3.md

 ### 1:X.6.1 Format Code

-The following new Format Codes are introduced with the PCS Profile.
+The following new Format Codes are introduced with the mPSC Profile.
 A complete listing of IHE Format Codes can be found at http://wiki.ihe.net/index.php/IHE_Format_Codes.

-* Paramedicine Care Summary – Clinical Subset (PCS-CS)
+* mobile Paramedicine Summary of Care – Clinical Subset (mPSC-CS)
-* Paramedicine Care Summary – Complete Report (PCS-CR)
+* mobile Paramedicine Summary of Care – Complete Report (mPSC-CR)

 ### 1:X.6.2 LOINC Code